cproctor/minecraft_analytics/documentation/participant_documentation.md

 ## Set up instructions

-TODO: how to install Minecraft???
-Is this necessary?

 ### Connecting to an Online Server**

 #### Minecraft: Java Edition

-> *Note: To access a server you need to run the same version of Minecraft as the server.
+> *Note: To access a server you need to a version of Minecraft that is at least 1.16.
 For more information, see [Changing game version](https://help.minecraft.net/hc/en-us/articles/360034754852-Changing-game-versions-).*
 `The Minecraft Utopia server runs on 1.16.5`.
-To join the server, your client will need to be updated to at least that version.
+To join the server, your client will need to be updated to at least a version that is 1.16, though 1.16.5 is ideal.
 *You'll be able to connect with a client updated to 1.17, though none of the new features will be present.*